Our mission is to protect, preserve, and enhance the Little River and its tributaries through:

 Take Action, Give Back

-Ready to take the next step?
-You can become a contributor to our cause, or participate yourself.
+Ready to take the next step to help?
+You can become a contributor to the Little River, or participate yourself.

 About